RE at St Joseph's School

-St Joseph's is a voluntary aided Catholic school where ‘Christian Ethics’ permeate the whole curriculum.
-All children who attend St Joseph's are expected to participate fully in the religious life of the school.
-Every age group follows a published religious scheme called ‘Come and See’ which is a structured programme used nationally in many primary schools.
+St Joseph's is a voluntary aided Catholic school where Christian ethics permeate the whole curriculum.
+All children who attend St Joseph's School participate in the religious life of the school.
+Every age group follows a published religious scheme called “Come and See”, which is a structured programme used nationally in many primary schools.
 Please see table of learning alongside.